henriqueleite42/anvil/ROADMAP.md

 ### Generator changelog with SemVer

-Generates a CHANGELOG.md with the changes in the `.hpt` files
+Generates a CHANGELOG.md with the changes in the `.anv` files

 ### Allows for the cli to read other kinds of files, nopt only YAML